Safeguarding Children During Coronavirus

 - Multi-agency professionals continue to be required to join the CPCC virtually via Microsoft Teams

 - Reports from each agency remains a requirement and should be emailed 48 hours in advance of an initial or pre-birth and five working days in advance of a review.

-- The chair will call parents/carers/young people to seek their views and to consider how best to involve the family within the conference, if they cannot join face-to-face
+- The Chair will call parents/carers/young people to seek their views and to consider how best to involve the family within the conference, if they cannot join face-to-face

 - At the end of the conference process, the Chair will define the content of the harm and safety statement, make a decision as to whether a child protection plan (or other plan) is needed, and draw up an outline plan where required.
 The chair will ensure that members of the professional network are updated.

 These measures will remain in place until further notice.

 Parents and carers retain their right to use Camden’s Complaints Policy and agencies can use Camden’s Escalation Policy to challenge professional differences.